lmaertin/python-pooldose/README.md

 The following sample JSON files are available in the repository:

-- `references/testdaten/instantvalues_poolforum_1.json` - Additional sample data
+- `references/testdaten/tscherno/instantvalues.json` - Sample device data for testing

 ### Mock Client Use Cases